tkhyn/djangorecipebook/tests/README.rst

 environments with given python interpreters and/or library versions, and runs the test suite in each of these environments.

-Running the tox suite is straightforward, simply install tox and run it from the main directory::
+Running the tox suite is just a matter of installing tox and running it from the main directory::

    $ pip install tox